-I think it would be a mistake for us to sort of make it as a condition of our engagement with ASEAN to say you must pick a side, and you must pick a side now-are you with them or are you with want to live in a region in which China is the predominant power and they are viewed as tributary states to Beijing and welcome U.S. engagement in the region as both an economic and defense counterweight.
+I think it would be a mistake for us to sort of make it as a condition of our engagement with ASEAN to say you must pick a side, and you must pick a side now-are you with them or are you with us.

-I think what I can safely say is that the overwhelming and vast majority of the nation states in ASEAN, if not maybe all, do not a side now.
+I think what I can safely say is that the overwhelming and vast majority of the nation states in ASEAN, if not maybe all, do not want to live in a region in which China is the predominant power and they are viewed as tributary states to Beijing and welcome U.S. engagement in the region as both an economic and defense counterweight.

-So I think we need to view this as-I think it would be a mistake to go in with sort of a cold war mentality of pick a side and pick land that they are saying may be deported.
+So I think we need to view this as-I think it would be a mistake to go in with sort of a cold war mentality of pick a side and pick a side now.